3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_01/w01d03/instructor_notes/arrays.md

 => ['Moe', 'Larry', 'Curly']
 ```

-Items in an array are stored in sequential order, and indexed starting at `0`(zero-based indexed) and ending at `length - 1` (since length is not zero-based, it starts at 1, so it is always 1 more than the size of the array).
+Items in an array are stored in sequential order, and indexed starting at `0` (zero-based indexed) and ending at `length - 1` (since length is not zero-based, length starts counting at 1, so it is always 1 more than the largest index in the array).

 ```javascript
 // First friend